-Sponsored blog posts include two types of posts.
-One is a dedicated post which revolves around your brand’s products or services.
+One is a dedicated post that revolves around your brand’s products or services.
 The content focuses on your brand and may also include an exclusive discount code for purchases or a custom giveaway.

 You can also ask the blogger to mention your brand in a roundup post of products or services.
 In this case, the blog post will include a number of businesses including yours.